What We Believe

 RMN at FUMC

-In 2013, FUMC voted as a congregation to become a member of the Reconciling Ministries Network.
+2013: The entire congregation of FUMC, by an affirmative vote of 89 percent, becomes a Reconciling church, joining the nationwide Reconciling Ministries Network.
 This milestone signified publicly that FUMC is an open and welcoming church for all LGBTQ persons.

-In its April 17, 2016 meeting, the members of the Administrative Board adopted a resolution, consistent with our 2013 congregational vote to affiliate with Reconciling Ministries Network, stating that the Administrative Board desires to allow same-sex weddings to be performed on our premises, and asking our Rio Texas Conference delegates to General Conference to vote in favor of changes in the Book of Discipline that would allow local churches this option.
+April 17, 2016: Members of the Administrative Board adopted a resolution, consistent with our 2013 congregational vote to affiliate with Reconciling Ministries Network, stating that the Administrative Board desires to allow same-sex weddings to be performed on our premises, and asking our Rio Texas Conference delegates to General Conference to vote in favor of changes in the Book of Discipline that would allow local churches this option.
 View the resolution.

 An Act of Love Film Screening